MIDTERM EXAMINATION

 ► Unemployment and interest rates.

-A. Define “Law of supply” and explain it with a schedule and diagram.
+Define “Law of supply” and explain it with a

-B. What are the factors which cause the shift in market supply curve?
+What are the factors which cause the shift in market supply

 (Marks: 6+4)